malramsay64/phd-thesis/08_Appendix/Projects.md

 utilising the power of the scheduler for the evaluation of the DAG.
 The idea here is that a single file is both the machine and human readable specification of an experiment.
+The storage of this format within the repository provides an additional level of reproducibility (@sec:reproducibility), storing the exact set of commands used.

-The use of `experi` also has a further advantage, since it is a program to generate files for a scheduler different schedulers can be added with minimal changes.
+Using `experi` has a further advantage, since it is a program to generate files for a scheduler different schedulers can be added with minimal changes.
 So there is support for generating files for the SLURM scheduler.